Final report for FNC20-1213

 Educational & Outreach Activities

-Josie Trople presented an overview of Solar Grazing, and shared about our project using a power point at the Northern Plains Sustainable Agriculture Society's "Farmer Forum."
+Josie Trople presented an overview of Solar Grazing, and shared our project using a power point at the Northern Plains Sustainable Agriculture Society's "Farmer Forum."
 Approximately 10 in attendance.

 Upon the implementation of our project, we will be working with the Minnesota Farmers Union (MFU) to spread information about solar grazing to Farmers throughout Minnesota.
 We will be scheduling a field day with MFU, and will be writing an article for their monthly newsletter.
 In addition, we will have access to their press list, and will be sending out photos and a press release to a number of news outlets.